 0.1.1.
 The Regulation is amended to account for vehicles of category X1.
 Vehicles of category Y1 are not in the scope of this Regulation.

 0.1.2.
 The Regulation was originally drafted for vehicles with driver and manual driving controls in a cab mounted at the front of the vehicle.
-It is the intention of this new amendment to keep the spirit of the regulation and to extend its application to vehicles without driver and manual driving controls inside the cab.
+It is the intention of this amendment to keep the spirit of the regulation and to extend its application to vehicles without driver and manual driving controls inside the cab.
 In the absence of driver/manual driving controls inside the cab, provisions related to them shall not be taken into account if not already covered by this amendment.

 0.1.3.
 Cabs for vehicles of category X mounted in other positions than the vehicle front shall not be taken into account for the frontal collision simulation (test A).

 0.1.4.
-In case of vehicles equipped with an Automated Driving System (ADS)1 other than vehicles of categories X and Y, in the manual driving mode no special provisions or exemptions apply.
+In case of vehicles equipped with an Automated Driving System (ADS)1 other than vehicles of category X , in the manual driving mode no special provisions or exemptions apply.
 In a mode where an ADS feature is active the relevant ADS requirements apply.”

 Paragraph 1., amend to read: